GraphLinq/GraphLinq.Documentation/content/introduction.md

 Once you're up and ready to deploy your graph, you can use the dashboard interface to upload it and execute it on the protocol.

-# How can i run graphs on the Engine?
-Do i need a Wallet?
+# How can I run graphs on the Engine?
+Do I need a Wallet?
-Nodes have a cost of executions, which is calculated as GAS, you need to register with your ETH wallet on the dashboard to sign a transaction to authentify you on our Engine and getting a session.
+Nodes have a cost of execution, which is calculated as GAS, you need to register with your ETH wallet on the dashboard to sign a transaction to authenticate you on our Engine and get a session.

 Once you are connected you need to deposit the wallet smart-contract to consume gas fees from the execution of your graph, it works like a cloud computing service.
 The fees will be taken from the smart-contract when you decide to withdraw your balance.